ibm-cloud-docs/data-virtualization/connecting/connect_ibm_tools.md

      `<port_number>` is the port that is used to connect to Db2 Warehouse by using an SSL connection.
 If you are using the default port, specify `50001`.

      f.
-Catalog the remote Data Virtualization database so that client applications can connect to it.
+Catalog the remote Data Virtualization instance so that client applications can connect to it.
 Issue the following command:

      `db2 catalog database bludb as <db_alias> at node <node_name>`

-     where `db_alias` is your name for the Data Virtualization database.
+     where `db_alias` is your name for the Data Virtualization instance.

      g.
 Test the SSL connection in one of the following ways:

-     - Test the connection by using CLP by issuing the following command to connect to the Data Virtualization database:
+     - Test the connection by using CLP by issuing the following command to connect to the Data Virtualization instance:

        `db2 connect to <db_alias> user <user_id>`

        where `<user_id>` is your Data Virtualization user ID.
 You are prompted to enter your password.

-     - Test the connection by using CLI by issuing the following command to connect to the Data Virtualization database:
+     - Test the connection by using CLI by issuing the following command to connect to the Data Virtualization instance:

        `db2cli validate -dsn <alias> -connect -user <user_id> -passwd <password>`

-       where `<alias>` is a DSN alias that you created by using the **db2cli writecfg** command, `<user_id>` is your Data Virtualization user ID, and `<password>` is your Data Virtualization database password.
+       where `<alias>` is a DSN alias that you created by using the **db2cli writecfg** command, `<user_id>` is your Data Virtualization user ID, and `<password>` is your Data Virtualization instance password.

    - To create a connection without SSL, complete the following steps: